jkunimune/Djastiz/word_guide.md

 ### dong
 _verb_
-	*bearing*; clockwise from straight ahead with indirect object being origin
+	*port*; clockwise from straight ahead with indirect object being origin

 ### dop
 _verb_
-	*privacy*; be concealed or sheltered from the world
+	*private*; be concealed or sheltered from the world

 ### doz
 _verb_